oracle-livelabs/database/patch-me-if-you-can/05-install-oracle-home/install-oracle-home.md

     -- Be sure to hit RETURN
     ```

-2. Unzip the base release into the new Oracle home.
+2. Unzip the Oracle Database 19.3 base release into the new Oracle home.

     ```
     <copy>